-Over a period of time, the jawbone associated with missing teeth atrophies or decreases in size.
-This often leaves a condition in which there is inadequate bone suitable for the placement of dental implants.
-In these situations, most patients are not candidates for the placement of dental implants.
+Over a period of time, the jawbones when missing teeth decreases in size.
+This often leaves a condition in which there is inadequate bone for the placement of dental implants.
+In these situations, these patients are not candidates for the placement of dental implants.

 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease, or injuries.
-The bone is either obtained from a tissue bank or your own bone is taken from the jaw or other areas.
-Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
+The bone is either obtained from a tissue bank or your own bone may be used.
 In addition, special membranes may be utilized that dissolve under the gum to protect the bone graft, as well as encourage bone regeneration.
 This is called guided bone regeneration, or guided tissue regeneration.